skillrepos/prom-start-v2/labs.md

 ![Traefik change compare](./images/promstart12.png?raw=true "Traefik change compare")

-9. It's easy to see the difference here.
+9. This will bring up a visual side-by-side diff for the file.
+It's easy to see the difference here.
 When you're done viewing, just go ahead and click on the X to the right of the name to close the diff.
 Now we'll apply the new configmap definition with our additional job.
 (Ignore the warning.)

 ```
 k apply -n monitoring -f ps-cm-with-traefik.yaml
 ```

-10. Now if you refresh and look at the **Status->Targets** page in Prometheus and the **Service Discovery** page and filter via "traefik" in the search bar or do a Ctrl-F/CMD+F to search for **traefik**, you should find that the new item shows up as a standalone item on both pages.
+10. Now if you go back to the Prometheus session and refresh and look at the **Status->Targets** page in Prometheus and the **Service Discovery** page and filter via "traefik" in the search bar or do a Ctrl-F/CMD+F to search for **traefik**, you should find that the new item shows up as a standalone item on both pages.
 (It may take a moment for the traefik target to reach (1/1 up) in the targets page, so you may have to refresh after a moment and even do this more than once.)

 ![Traefik in targets](./images/promstart18.png?raw=true "Traefik in targets")
 ![Traefik in service discovery](./images/promstart17.png?raw=true "Traefik in service discovery")

 11. (Optional) If you want to see the metrics generated by traefik, you can open up the app from the PORTS page (**Traefik metrics row**) and add **/metrics** at the end of the URL once the page has opened.
-(There will be a 404 there until you add the **/metric** part.)
+(There will be a 404 there until you add the **/metrics** part.)

 ![Traefik metrics](./images/promstart19.png?raw=true "Traefik metrics")